Fed makes small changes in bid to better control policy rate

-NEW YORK/WASHINGTON (Reuters) - The Federal Reserve on Wednesday tweaked two key rates used to manage its main policy lever, but stopped short of additional bond purchases some investors anticipated.

-Turmoil this week in funding markets briefly pushed the overnight bank-to-bank lending rates above the U.S. central bank’s target range, increasing pressure on the Fed to expand its balance sheet and provide banks with additional liquidity.
+NEW YORK/WASHINGTON, Sept 18 (Reuters) - The Federal Reserve on Wednesday tweaked two key rates used to manage its main policy lever after turmoil this week in funding markets briefly pushed the overnight bank-to-bank lending rates above the U.S. central bank’s target range.

 In addition to cutting its benchmark overnight lending rate by a quarter of a percentage point to a range of 1.75%-2.00%, the Fed lowered the interest it pays on excess bank reserves (IOER) by 30 basis points, to 1.80%.
 The rate now sits 20 basis points below the top of the target range, compared to 15 basis points previously.